JuliaGaussianProcesses/Stheno.jl/docs/src/getting_started.md

 # Getting Started

-Here we document how you can achieve the basic things that you might wish to do with a traditional GP package in Stheno by way of concise examples.
+Here we document how to achieve the basic things that any GP package aught to be able to do.
 We lean heavily on the rest of the Julia ecosystem for each of these examples -- this page really exemplifies the way in which different packages play together nicely in the Julia!

 ## Exact Inference in a GP in 2 Minutes

-While Stheno offers some bells and whistles that other GP frameworks do not, it also offers the same functionality as a traditional GP framework.
+While Stheno offers some bells and whistles that other GP frameworks do not, it also offers the same functionality as a usual GP framework.

 ```julia
 using Stheno